Fangkoukou/Jax-Implementation-of-PF-PINN/README.md

 This rewritten version is modularized into the following components:

 ### `params`
-- A global configuration module storing all the parameters used by the differential equations
+- A global configuration module storing all the parameters

+### `derivative`
+- A set of derivative functions implemented using JAX automatic differentiation

-### `utils`
+### `pde`
-- Contains helper functions used for:
-  - PDE residual calculation
-  - Initial and boundary condition evaluation
+- A PDE module that contains PDE parameters and a set of helper functions in residual computation

-### `variable`
+### `residual`
-- A wrapper class built on `SimpleNamespace`
-- Facilitates organized access to training samples splited as:
-  - Initial conditions (IC)
-  - Boundary conditions (BC)
-  - Collocation points
+- Responsible for residual, loss, loss weight computations, depends on `derivative` and `pde`
-  - Adaptive sampling points
+-
 ### `sampler`
-- Handles sampling logic for training:
+- Handles sampling logic for training, depends on `residual`

-### `residual`
-- Responsible for residual, loss, loss weight computations:
-  - Utilizes automatic differentiation in JAX for accurate gradients
-  - Computes the residual for initial condition, boundary condition and PDE residuals
-  - Computes also the NTK weights

 ### `train`
 - the training file: